jurgenwigg/py3S60/newcore/Doc/library/asyncio-task.rst

     Execute the :term:`coroutine` *coro* and return the result.

-    This function runs the passed coroutine, taking care of managing the asyncio event loop, *finalizing asynchronous generators*, and closing the threadpool.
+    This function runs the passed coroutine, taking care of managing the asyncio event loop and *finalizing asynchronous generators*.

     This function cannot be called when another asyncio event loop is running in the same thread.